Skip to content

 Advanced numerical weather prediction (NWP) forecast models use complex algorithms and computational power to provide highly accurate weather forecasts.
 Decision-makers can rely on these models to anticipate weather conditions with greater precision, allowing them to plan for contingencies well in advance.

-Our GRO (Global Radio occultation & Observations) model at Climavision, is a new and advanced NWP developed by weather experts with extensive experience in the meteorology field.
-Climavision developed GRO to specifically address the new norms presented by our changing atmosphere to better predict volatile weather by increasing weather data collection over observation sparse areas, such as GPS-RO data over oceans.
+Climavision’s Horizon AI forecasting Suite of advanced NWP models (encompassing Horizon AI Global, HIRES, Point and Subseasonal to Seasonal products) was developed by weather experts with extensive experience in the meteorology field.
+We developed these weather forecasting models to specifically address the new norms in extreme weather presented by our changing atmosphere to better predict volatile weather by assimilating novel observational data sets from sparsely monitored areas, such as the earth’s oceans, for a more complete forecast outlook.

 Artificial Intelligence (AI):